Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 Today- After I moved the social icons to thr right, I am content with the design so I won't test putting them at the bottom and I will add other features instead.

 What I want to add right now is the mouse scroll icons with animation to encourage users to scroll down.
+I was able to implement the feature I wanted.

+# 14/1/2024

+I added about me component. reduce font-size a little bit because I was styling the website with 90% zoom entire time.
+I didn't know when it accidentally did it but glad I notice before too soon.